guillermoamaral/Webside/docs/api/changesets/download.md

-# Chunk-formatted file to JSON changes
+# Convert chunks to JSON changes

 This is a handy service to transform a given set of changes in JSON format to the specific chunk format of the dialect at hand.